-Career Counselling – What most of you know about it:
+Career Counselling – What Most of You Know About It:

-Comprehensive understanding to the student profile
+Comprehensive understanding of the student profile

-The first step in career counselling is getting a comprehensive understanding of the students – the strengths, weaknesses, interests, hobbies, academics and every data point that’s useful for a career counsellor to work on.
+The first step in career counselling is getting a comprehensive understanding of the students – the strengths, weaknesses, interests, hobbies, academics, and every data point that’s useful for a career counsellor to work on.

-Awareness on various career options
+Awareness of various career options